KRR-Oxford/OntoAlign/LogMap-ML/README.md

 Run e.g., LogMap, get its output mappings, overlapping mappings and anchor mappings.

 ##### Pre-process #1: Ontology Embedding
-You can either use some word2vec embedding by gensim ([download](https://drive.google.com/file/d/1rm9uJEKG25PJ79zxbZUWuaUroWeoWbFR/view?usp=sharing)), or the pre-trained OWL2Vec\* embedding.
+You can either use some word2vec embedding by gensim ([download](https://drive.google.com/file/d/1rm9uJEKG25PJ79zxbZUWuaUroWeoWbFR/view?usp=sharing)), or the ontology tailored [OWL2Vec\* embedding](https://github.com/KRR-Oxford/OWL2Vec-Star).
 Note the to-be-aligned ontologies can be set with their own embeddings or be set with one embedding.
 OWL2Vec\* is able embed multiple ontologies into one language model.

 ##### Pre-process #2: Path and Class Name Extraction
-We use Java OWL API to pre-extract all the paths and names of the to-be-aligned ontologies.
+We use Java OWL API to pre-extract all the paths and class names of the to-be-aligned ontologies.
+They are saved as intermediate files.
 See java_preprocess/.

 ##### Step #1: Sample
 ```python sample.py```